free-individual/free-individual/README.md

 ## Hi, I am Nikhil Shendage.

-I am currently in the final year of my degree course with specialization in Artificial Intelligence and Data Science.
+Currently in the final year of ongoing degree course with specialization in Artificial Intelligence and Data Science.
 I am an aspiring Machine Learning engineer who is passionate about leveraging data to solve tackle real world problems.

 ## 🛠️ My toolkit:
 Languages: Python, Java.